iamlukechang/rohac/README.md

 `$ npm install`

 ## Demo
-In the project directory you just cloned, run
+First, take a look at the example/index.html, you will see lot's of double braces in the html.
+Now, run:

 `$ node index.js`

-and see the magic happened in the ./build directory
+and see the magic happened in the build directory